Parkprogrammer/ViT-SAE/README.md

-# From patchSAE to Neroun Amplication and maybe TTA
+# From patchSAE to Neroun Amplication and TTA

 > Original Authors of the project is  https://github.com/dynamical-inference/patchsae